-- Mashup– This content curator blends several different and original pieces of content to create something original in itself.
-While most people think of music videos when they hear mashups there are endless variations you can create:
+- Mashup - This content curator blends several different and original pieces of content to create something original.
+While most people think of music videos when they hear mashups, there are endless variations you can create:

-- Consumer mashups takes data from multiple sources and combines them into a single source…for example, when developers combined Google Map with a Wikipedia API they created Wikipediavision…which shows you when and where edits to Wikipedia are made.
+- Consumer mashups take data from multiple sources and combine them into a single source.
+For example, when developers combined Google Map with a Wikipedia API, they created Wikipediavision, which shows you when and where edits to Wikipedia are made.

-- A mashup could be as simple as a compilation of interviews as Jason Acidre did with his 30 SEO Experts Share the Most Compelling Content that Influenced Their Works.
+- A mashup could be as simple as a compilation of interviews.
+Jason Acidre did it with his 30 SEO Experts Share the Most Compelling Content that Influenced Their Works article.

-- Chronology – This pulls together information to give you a historical timeline of an event or product.
-The Center for Rights created a timeline of SOPA and PIPA…explaining how these laws went from being inevitable to ending in mass protests by Internet organizations and web companies.
+- Chronology - This type of a mashup pulls together information to give you a historical timeline of an event or a product.
+The Center for Rights created a timeline of SOPA and PIPA, explaining how these laws went from being inevitable to being mass-protested by Internet organizations, web companies and consumers.

-- Elevate – This content curator will curate a post out of his daily reading and on-going research of a particular subject…giving you a new insight…in other words elevating your understanding.
+- Elevate – This content curator will curate a post from the dailies and on-going research of a particular subject, giving you a new insight.
+In other words, it will elevate your understanding.
 This is easily the most original of content curation.
 An author might pull together tons of resources and links to prove his point like Aaron Wall does on his post Google Bowling, Negative SEO and Outing.
-Also, White Board Friday’s over at SEOmoz are usually created by curating all the recent information surrounding a topic, and then synthesizing all that information to reach a new insight, which helps elevate your understanding of that topic.
+Also, Whiteboard Fridays at SEOmoz are usually created by curation and synthesis of all the recent information surrounding a topic to reach a new insight, which helps elevate your understanding of that topic.